gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 However, using the tradition of rigorous and meticulous mathematical problem solving, `Gapotchenko.FX.Threading` module became the world's first "clean" implementation of reentrant synchronization primitives for .NET's asynchronous execution model.
 The word "clean" means that it does not use such unreliable techniques as `System.Diagnostics.StackTrace`.
 Previously, "clean" implementations were considered impossible due to aforementioned limitations of the `System.AsyncLocal<T>` class.
-If you interested in gory implementation details, look at the [source file](Utils/ExecutionContextHelper.AsyncLocal.cs).
+If you interested in gory implementation details, take a look at the [source file](Utils/ExecutionContextHelper.AsyncLocal.cs).

 </details>